Keksuccino/docs_fancymenu/action-scripts.md

 - **Tickers:** Continuously run an action script to update on-screen information.
 - **Sliders:** Trigger an action script whenever the slider's value changes.
 - **Screen Events:** Run scripts when a screen opens or closes (for example, playing a sound when a menu appears).
+- **Listeners:** When a listener that listeners to a specific event gets fired, it will execute its action script.

 # Using Placeholders in Actions